 - "This has all happened before" is one of the Arc Words of this series, and it doesn't just mean the previous Mystery Inc..
 There were at least six precursor groups, all composed of four humans and a Team Pet, and the ur-example to date is "The Hunters of Secrets" from "ancient" South-America.
 This is all the doing of an ancient Sealed Evil in a Can that repeats the pattern to create the pawns, who will set it free.
 Seems like it repeated the plan one times too many, though.

 - Some versions of the Masters of the Universe canon have He-Ro, a guy very similar to He-Man, running around and defeating things.

-- Even bigger one is Lord Greyskull, creator of Castle Greyskull and Ethernia's first legendary hero.
-Who looks exactly like He-Man - when He-Man yells By the power of Greyskull! he isn't reffering to the castle, but him and is granted his body and powers.
+- An even bigger example is Lord Greyskull from the 2002 cartoon, creator of Castle Greyskull and Eternia's first legendary hero.
+Who looks exactly like an even more buff He-Man - when Prince Adam yells By the power of Greyskull! he isn't referring to the castle.

 - Princesses Celestia and Luna defeated Discord and King Sombra over a thousand years before My Little Pony: Friendship Is Magic starts.